-Self-assessment to discover opportunities to improve price in B2B
+Self-assessment to improve prices in B2B

 Q1.
 Do we sell the same product or service to similar customers at the same price?